openslide/openslide.github.io/download/index.markdown

 {% include links.markdown %}

-OpenSlide is available under the terms of the GNU Lesser General Public License, version 2.1.
+OpenSlide and its official language bindings are available under the terms of the [GNU Lesser General Public License, version 2.1][lgplv2.1].

 Source
 ------